 Since plainbox version 0.24 this field can be expressed in two formats.
 The old format, a floating point number of seconds is somewhat difficult to read for larger values.
 To avoid mistakes test designers can use the second format with separate sections for number of hours, minutes and seconds.
-The format, as regular expression, is $(\d+h)?[:](\d+m?)[:](\d+s)?$.
-The regular expression expresses an optional number of hours, followed by the h character, followed by any number of spaces or : characters, followed by an optional number of spaces or : characters, followed by the number of seconds, ultimately followed by the s character.
+The format, as regular expression, is $(\d+h)$?[:] $(\d+m?)$ [:] $(\d+s)$?.
+The regular expression expresses an optional number of hours, followed by the h character, followed by any number of spaces or : characters, followed by an optional number of minutes, followed by the m character, again followed by any number of spaces or : characters, followed by the number of seconds, ultimately followed by the s character.